 When I began to explore why the type of exercise I was doing was no longer working for my weight management when I was transitioning menopause, I realised that over the years, being in and around the fitness industry with it’s emphasis on ‘faster, leaner, stronger’, I had actually lost touch with the physiology of fat loss through exercise.
 For years, the notion that ‘faster and harder is better’ was based on the fact that people didn’t have much time, so we needed shorter, harder workouts.
 I won’t go into the physiology, but as I used to say to students, when we don’t have time, we need to increase intensity because fat-burning occurs in the post-exercise period 3-4 hours after exercise.
 It’s known as EPOC or Excess Post-Exercise Oxygen Consumption.
 I taught this to sports and exercise science students for years.
 The rationale is that by working harder, you burn more fat when you are in recovery time.
 It’s the rationale behind HIIT training.

 But here’s the thing.
 When you are always doing HIIT exercise and your cardiovascular system (heart and blood vessels) are changing during menopause because you are losing oestrogen, then this higher intensity exercise makes you feel more exhausted.
 It can also lead to sore joints and lead to post-exercise food cravings, especially, sugary, high-calorie foods!
 Are you one of these women?
 I know I was.
-But fueling these cravings and exhausting yourself with the wrong exercise in menopause, can also lead to worsening hot flushes, low energy, and as many women find, excess mood swings and weight gain.
+But fueling these cravings and exhausting yourself with the wrong menopause strength building exercises, can also lead to worsening hot flushes, low energy, and as many women find, excess mood swings and weight gain.